 );

--- Assign values by using the syntax of a constructor function.
+-- Assign a value using the constructor syntax

 v_employee_rec employee_record_type := employee_record_type(1, 'John Doe', 55000.00);